Knee pain: how it happens and what you can do about it

 Knee pain causes: When it hurts and why

-There can be many possible causes behind knee pain.
-After knee injuries that occurred during sports, the pain can occur acutely and last for a long time.
-Overloading the knees, on the other hand, can lead to chronic pain in the knee.
+There are many possible causes of knee pain.
+After knee injuries that occur during sport, the pain can occur acutely and last for a long time.
+Overloading the knee, on the other hand, can lead to chronic knee pain.
 In addition, diseases such as osteoarthritis or rheumatism can also be possible causes of knee problems.
-To find out the causes, it is important to observe exactly when the knee complaints occur.
+To find the causes it is important to observe exactly when the knee pain occurs.

 A distinction is made between acute and chronic knee pain.
 Acute pain lasts only a few hours to a few days and then subsides completely.
 They usually occur due to a wrong movement or an injury.
 Chronic knee pain starts more or less acutely or also insidiously.
 Knee pain is said to be chronic if it lasts for more than six weeks.
 Knee pain is also chronic if it initially subsides after treatment or therapy and then recurs again and again.